UsefulEngines/AwsContainerLab/README.md

 <i class="fas fa-comment" aria-hidden="true"></i>Steps 1-4 below are for Windows users only.
 If you are using a Mac or Linux lab computer, <a href="#ssh-MACLinux">skip to the next section</a>.

-There are several options for client terminal (i.e. shell) access to an AWS Linux AMI instance.
+For Windows users, there are several options for client terminal (i.e. shell) access to an AWS Linux AMI instance.
 This guide recommends using the Open Source application, **Cmder**.
-Other options include PuTTY, or Git Bash.
+Other options include [PuTTY](http://putty.org), or [Git Bash](https://gitforwindows.org).

 1. From your Windows workstation, install the **Cmder** application (https://cmder.net).
 Be sure to select the "Download Full" option which includes git-for-windows support and Unix style commands.
 2. We recommend that you extract the Cmder.zip file to c:\Cmder and add that folder to your system PATH environment variable or create a short-cut to `C:\Cmder\Cmder.exe` on your desktop.